-Glenn Frankel is director of the School of Journalism and G.B.
-Dealey Regents Professor in Journalism at the University of Texas at Austin.
-He was a longtime Washington Post reporter, editor and bureau chief in Jerusalem, London and Southern Africa, and he won the 1989 Pulitzer Prize for International Reporting for “balanced and sensitive reporting” of Israel and the first Palestinian uprising.
-He also served as editor of the Washington Post Magazine, deputy national news editor and Richmond, Va., bureau chief.
+Glenn Frankel is an author and journalist, based in Arlington Virginia.
+His most recent position was director of the School of Journalism and G.B.
+Dealey Regents Professor at the University of Texas at Austin, and he also spent four years as a visiting journalism professor at Stanford University.
+He was a longtime Washington Post reporter, editor and bureau chief in London, Southern Africa and Jerusalem, where he won the 1989 Pulitzer Prize for International Reporting for “balanced and sensitive reporting” of Israel and the first Palestinian uprising.
+He also served as editor of the Washington Post Magazine.
 His first book, Beyond the Promised Land: Jews and Arabs on the Hard Road to a New Israel, won the National Jewish Book Award.
 His second, Rivonia’s Children: Three Families and the Cost of Conscience in White South Africa, was a finalist for the Alan Paton Award, South Africa’s most prestigious literary prize.
-He and his wife live in Austin.
+His latest, The Searchers: The Making of an American Legend, published by Bloomsbury in 2013, was a New York Times and Los Angeles Times bestseller.
+His new book project explores the Hollywood blacklist and the making of the classic western High Noon and will be published in 2017.

 © 2013 by Glenn Frankel